Be a Part of the Fight to End Alzheimer's

 Hosted by Duke Dementia Family Support Program

-The six-week group meets on Thursday afternoons and is offered in person in Durham in the spring, summer and fall.
+The six-week group meets once a week and is offered in Durham in the springs, summer, and fall.

 More Info